Devoted, caring volunteers bring the High Desert Museum to life.

 The Museum has many volunteer opportunities for you!
 Among our current selections are:

-Wildlife Program Volunteer: Wildlife volunteers assist the Wildlife staff in cleaning animal enclosures, as well as preparing diets and assisting Wildlife staff in other approved activities such as providing enrichment.
-Environmental enrichment provides captive animals with stimulation necessary for psychological and physical well-being.
-Volunteers can also be trained to help in the programs area, supporting staff in the training of program animals used in presentations.
-Requires an additional application process.
-Two different assignment areas:
+Behind the Scenes Wildlife Care: Wildlife volunteers assist the Wildlife staff in cleaning animal enclosures, as well as preparing diets and assisting Wildlife staff in other approved activities such as providing enrichment.

-Living History Interpreters: Bring history to life by donning period clothing and portraying historic characters.
+Living History: Bring history to life by donning period clothing and portraying historic characters.
 Or, demonstrate historically significant arts, crafts or technology from the High Desert past.

-Cultural History Interpreters: Illuminate history by conducting talks, presentations and tours of the Museum’s rich exhibitions of historic artifacts.
+Cultural History: Illuminate history by conducting talks, presentations and tours of the Museum’s rich exhibitions of historic artifacts.

-Natural History Interpreters: Help visitors learn about High Desert wildlife.
+Natural History: Help visitors learn about High Desert wildlife.
 Lead nature walks on our trails.
 Introduce visitors to the unique flora and fauna found here.

 Silver Sage Trading Store: Help visitors choose that perfect gift to remind them of the High Desert.
 Meet fascinating people from all over the world.
 Become an expert about Museum store merchandise, from jewelry to a specialized selection of books about High Desert nature and culture.

 Rimrock Cafe: Help serve visitors in the cafe – run food orders out to guests, and bus tables.
 Fast paced, fun environment for volunteers with friendly, outgoing personalities.